Master of Science in Business Analytics and AI (MSBA)

 This course explores the role of analytics and business intelligence in an organization’s evaluation of the strategic environment, the application of strategic frameworks to formulate a strategy, and the implementation of that strategy.
 The course will give students a thorough understanding of the interplay between analytics and strategic considerations in an organization.
 More specifically, students will learn the practical application of analytics to formulate an organization's strategy and reversely the influence of the organization's strategy to the nature of the analytics within the organization.

 MSBA 640.
-Business Analytics Capstone.
+Business Analytics and AI Capstone.
 3 Credit Hours.

-The Analytics Capstone course provides students with the opportunity to apply the knowledge and skills that they have acquired to realistic problems that involve large data sets.
-The course will revolve around a project based on a data set from a business partner of Bryant University that will provide real data and define a typical decision set that can be solved using the data.
-Students will present the results of their analysis and recommendations to other students in the class and if appropriate to the client.
-Students are expected to create a professional presentation of their work and to deliver it confidently.
-The project will consist of multiple predictive models to assist the client that will be developed using Python.
-Multiple predictive modeling techniques learned in prior classes will be used.
-The class will review those techniques prior to beginning model development.
+The Capstone course provides students with an opportunity to apply their acquired knowledge and skills to real-world problems involving large datasets.
+The course centers on a project based on data from a Bryant University business partner, who will provide real data and define a typical decision problem solvable through data analysis.
+Students will present their findings and recommendations to the class and, when appropriate, to the client.
+They are expected to create and confidently deliver a professional presentation of their work.
+The project will involve developing multiple AI and/or predictive models using Python, applying predictive modeling techniques learned in prior courses.
+The class will review these techniques before beginning model development.

 Prerequisites: ISA 530